 As can be seen in the table above, the ‘daily usage’ and ‘usage several times a week’ have both (almost) doubled from Q1- to Q2 2019.
 As people become more comfortable with the use of these payment applications, adoption is most likely going to increase steadily over the coming years.
 The fact that the applications themselves keep improving should also boost adoption.

 There are some concerns from the traditional banking industry that P2P transactions will have a negative impact on their activities.
 One of the causes of these concerns is the fact that some P2P Payment Apps enable users to keep their funds within the app.
-Yet, according to 451 Research, the number of people keeping their funds on the P2P Payment Apps has been decreasing, while the number of people immediately withdrawing their funds from the apps to their bank account has been increasing.
-This seems to indicate that rather than replacing traditional banking activities, P2P Payment Apps are set to augment these activities.

 The fact that more and more money is funnelling through these apps leads to some major opportunity costs for traditional banks.
 Examples of lost opportunities include the ability to offer additional banking services and loss of customer engagement.